 How can you get involved?
 At the least, you can nominate!
 Nominations will open October 1.
 However, if you'd like to dip your toes into the water of judging, now is the time to apply to be a judge!
 You can see the call for judges here.
 How to decide what category to apply in?
 As a general rule of thumb:

 - The most time-intensive categories are those with high numbers of nominations, first-round panelists.
 You'll be reading and discussing a LOT of books.
 Middle Grade Fiction, Speculative Fiction Elementary/Middle Grade, Speculative Fiction YA, and YA Fiction tend to have the highest number of nominations.

 - Categories for younger genres and more specific fields tend to have fewer nominations, but can require different approaches; fact-checking for nonfiction, early literacy for easy readers, discussing both art and text for graphic novels, etc. Elementary/Middle Grade Nonfiction, Poetry, Junior/Senior High Nonfiction, Graphic Novels, and Easy Readers/Early Chapters.
 It helps to know about the genre and audience for these categories but they also tend to have about 100 or fewer nominations.

 - Finally, there are a couple categories that defy categorization - Picture Books/Board Books has a ton of nominations and you'd think you could zip through them, but no!
 We are an award with professionalism!
 Think of all the careful consideration of art, text, and audience!
-And our newest category, Audio Books, will be looking at performance and production in addition to narrative.
+Poetry is another outlier.

 If you don't have the time to read through a ton of books, second-round judge may be for you.
 These people take our finalists, announced at the end of the year, and choose the best of the best.
 There's less reading - but more intensive discussion.